top of page

 Our Role on the Project

-As part of a team, Modern Mobility Partners (MMP) led the Eastern Seaboard Corridor Case Study.
-This included extensive research and conducting interviews with state DOTs and MPOs along the Eastern Seaboard from Florida to Maine.
-In addition to the I-85 and I-95 facilities themselves, supporting ancillary corridors and modal systems of varying levels within the targeted geographic focus areas were presented as part of the overall review.
-Examples of topics highlighted in the report include truck parking, commercial vehicle lanes, Planning & Environmental Linkages (PEL), smart corridor systems, open data dashboards, corridor management, connected vehicles (CVs) and integrated corridor management, and performance measures.
-MMP also developed an application in R Shiny to help corridor managers assess CV readiness.
+As part of the Eastern Seaboard Corridor Case Study, MMP conducted extensive research and interviews with state DOTs and MPOs along the Eastern Seaboard from Florida to Maine.
+In addition to the I-85 and I-95 facilities themselves, supporting ancillary corridors and modal systems within the targeted geographic focus areas were reviewed.
+Topics highlighted in the report include truck parking, commercial vehicle lanes, Planning & Environmental Linkages (PEL), smart corridor systems, open data dashboards, corridor management, connected vehicles (CVs) and integrated corridor management, and performance measures.

 Problem Solvers